Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 The Technical Detail

-Currently we offer SSO for any Identity Provider (IdP) that supports SAML (Security Assertion Markup Language).
-SAML-based SSO services involve communications between the user, an Identity Provider (IdP) that maintains a user directory and EHQ.
-When a user attempts to access EHQ we* will send a request to the IdP for authentication.
-EHQ will then verify the authentication and log the user in as an admin or participant, depending on their roles.
+Currently, we offer SSO for any Identity Provider (IdP) that supports SAML (Security Assertion Markup Language).
+SAML-based SSO services involve communications between the user, an Identity Provider (IdP) that maintains a user directory, and EngagementHQ.
+When a user attempts to access EngagementHQ, we will send a request to the IdP for authentication.
+EngagementHQ will then verify the authentication and log the user in as an admin or participant, depending on their roles.

 Examples of IdPs we have worked with are: